ByteworksHomeLab/spring-ai-lab/README.md

 | [all-minilm](https://ollama.com/library/all-minilm)               | 23M          |

 After deciding which embedding model is best for you, follow these steps:
 1) __Pull the Embedding Model__—Use the Ollama CLI to pull down the embedding model that you select.
+For instance, `docker exec -it ollama ollama pull all-minilm`.
 2) __Update the Ollama Embedding Model Property__—Update `spring.ai.ollama.embedding.model` to specify the new embedding model.
 3) __Update the Vector Store Dimensions__—Update `spring.ai.vectorstore.pgvector.dimensions` to match the new embedding model.
 4) __Drop the Vector Storage Table__—Run `DROP TABLE` on the vector storage table.